So why is it 74 percent of parents are simply sticking their heads in the sand and just “hoping for the best”?

 I’m sure these parents would do something if they only knew… right?

-Sadly, the same study revealed 74% of parents said, “they don’t have the time or energy to keep up with everything their kids are doing, and 72% said they are overwhelmed by modern technology and just hope for the best.”
+Sadly, the same study revealed 74% of parents said, “they don’t have the time or energy to keep up with everything their kids are doing, are overwhelmed by modern technology, and just hope for the best.”

 Hope for the best?

 Decide… or Let Them Decide?

 As a parent of a high school girl and two kids in college, I understand it’s not easy being a parent.
 That’s why so many parents turn to blogs or websites like TheSource4Parents.com for free resources and advice.

 Last month was interesting for parents navigating the blogosphere for advice.
 I posted a blog unveiling an “experiment” I tried with my oldest daughter, Alyssa, where I removed all rules by age 17½.
 Alyssa turned 18 and can now legally do whatever she wants.
 (Not much of a landmark in my house.
 She’s been thinking on her own for a long time now.)